xCDAT/xcdat/README.rst

 community, you agree to abide by its rules.

 .. _GitHub Discussions: https://github.com/xCDAT/xcdat/discussions
-.. _Code of Conduct: docs/code-of-conduct.rst
+.. _Code of Conduct: CODE-OF-CONDUCT.rst

 Contributing
 ------------